Kirembu/pinax-invitations/README.md

 ### 3.0.0

-* Rename templatetag library from invitations_tags to pinax_invitations_tags
+* Rename templatetag library from invitations_tags to zerxis_invitations_tags

 ### 2.1.1